Scholarships + Grants

 Financing your future

 Kansas City Art Institute is dedicated to helping students realize their educational objectives by providing scholarships, grants, loans, student employment, and other financial aid programs.
 KCAI helps over 99% of our students find the financial aid they need to pursue their B.F.A. degree.
-We awarded more than $14.1 million dollars of institutional aid in the 2019-20 academic year.
+We awarded $15.9 million dollars of institutional aid in the 2022-23 academic year.

-To apply for financial aid, file your FAFSA and enter our school code 002473.
+To apply for Federal Aid, file your FAFSA and enter our school code 002473.
+The Department of Education will announce the 2024-2025 FAFSA application opening date in December 2023.
 KCAI’s priority deadline for filing the FAFSA is February 1.

 By applying to KCAI you are automatically considered for merit-based scholarships.
 Scholarship decisions are made based on an applicant’s portfolio and academic achievements.
 Transcripts are required and standardized test scores are optional.
 KCAI merit scholarships will only be applied toward tuition and fees.
 All other KCAI grants and scholarships are unrestricted.